 What NetSuite lacks though is traction in the Enterprise space.
 Yes, there are some major companies that have gone with NetSuite but there is really just a handful.
 And there are divisions of Fortune 500 companies that are running NetSuite.
 BUT what NetSuite hasn't seen as much is a multi-billion dollar company making NetSuite its dominate ERP application.

 This is where the Oracle comes in.
 Oracle dominates in the Enterprise space and I believe they will make NetSuite a more formidable competitor to Workday and other legacy apps.
-And you can't forget Oracle sales execs already have great relationships with Enterprise customers so adding NetSuite to their menu of items will immediately get NetSuite into sales meetings that today they may not get invited to.
+And you can't forget Oracle sales execs already have great relationships with Enterprise customers so buying NetSuite and adding it to their menu of items will immediately get NetSuite into sales meetings that today they may not get invited to.

-I do believe that NetSuite will need to drastically flush out its feature/functions to meet larger business' requirements BUT Oracle has the ability to throw a lot of cash into R&D so I expect this problem to go away very soon.
+I do believe that Oracle NetSuite ERP systems will have drastically flush out feature/functions to meet larger business' requirements BUT Oracle has the ability to throw a lot of cash into R&D so I expect this problem to go away very soon.

 And for existing customers, I wouldn't expect to see any changes anytime soon.
 I saw with JDE and PeopleSoft and even eBusiness Suite that Oracle does a pretty good job of keeping the maintenance and support at a good level post-acquisition.